-8 ways for you to manage migraines and headaches
+8 ways to manage migraines and headaches

-- Regular exercise – "In a study, 30 minutes of moderate exercise three times a week was as beneficial in preventing headaches as daily prescription medications," reports Le.
-"Exercise gets your heart rate up, increases endorphins (the body's natural pain fighter) and reduces stress."
+- Exercising regularly.
+Research shows that 30 minutes of moderate exercise three times a week can be as beneficial in preventing headaches as daily prescription medications.
+Exercise gets your heart rate up, increases endorphins (the body's natural pain fighter) and reduces stress.

 - Get adequate sleep.
 Too much, too little or irregular sleep can cause headaches.
 Try for eight hours of quality sleep every night and follow regular sleep habits.
 Waking up without feeling refreshed is a sign you may have a sleeping disorder.
 In this case, talk with your provider about undergoing a sleep study.

 - Eat regular, healthy meals.
 Eating 70 grams of protein (such as milk, lean meats, fish, eggs, soy, nuts, beans and lentils) throughout the day helps stabilize blood sugar and prevent headaches.

 - Avoid trigger foods.
 Headaches can be triggered by some food additives, such as MSG (a flavor enhancer in processed, packaged and restaurant food), aspartame (an artificial sweetener in many “diet” foods and beverages), nitrates (in cured meats and canned foods) and tyramine (in red wine and aged cheeses).

 - Take supplements, if appropriate.* A deficiency in some vitamins, including magnesium and vitamin D, can trigger headaches.
 Talk with your healthcare provider to see if taking either of these supplements may help you avoid headaches or migraines.